J-Wheeler849277/santainspace/TLEVEL-2021-22-CodingStandards.md

 [Signatures are located here](standards-signatures.md)

 ## Introduction
+This document will outline the standards python coding convention that should be followed by T level students during the academic year 2021/2022.

 ## Clean Code
+Having a clean code is critical while developing software; therefore, it is the first thing that will be introduced in this document.
+And it will be mentioned again and again throughout the document.
+Any code written by the programmers who follow this coding convention should be clean.<br />
+Most of the topics that covered in this section are available in a book called “Clean Code by Robert C. Martin”.
+It is a book that almost all software developers read.

 ### Implications of having a bad code.
 ### What is a clean code?
 ### Smells of bad code.